10nc0/Nyan-Protocol/README.txt

 The protocol outputs one bit: Celebrate or Audit.

 6. Architectural Metaphor (Neutral)
-A neutral, engineering-accurate metaphor:
 * Every system has a reference invariant (the pointer).
 * Every day provides a sampling moment (the reflection window).

-The invariant becomes meaningful only when sampled at consistent intervals.
+Invariants matter only when sampled consistently.
-This is basic control theory:
+This is standard control theory:
 * reference signal
 * sampling moment
 * feedback correction

-Nothing more is required.
+Nothing mystical required.

 7. Why a 24-Hour Annual Pause Works
-A synchronized, silent 24-hour pause has optimal properties:
+A synchronized silent 24-hour pause has optimal properties:
 * system-wide
 * synchronized
 * noiseless